Home

 Nuclear radiation damages cells

-Nuclear radiation can damage cells and the DNA inside them through its ionising effect.
+Radiation can damage cells and the DNA inside them through its ionizing effect.
 This effect happens when a high-energy carrying particle or photon removes an electron within an atom’s nucleus from its orbit, thereby changing the properties of the atom.
-If enough ionisation occurs DNA, cell and tissue damage result.
+If enough ionization occurs DNA, cell and tissue damage result.

-X-rays, gamma rays and far ultraviolet light are always ionising.
-Near ultraviolet light and visible light are only ionising to some molecules.
-Radio waves and microwaves do not have any ionising effect.
+X-rays, gamma rays and far ultraviolet light are always ionizing.
+Near ultraviolet light and visible light are only ionizing to some molecules.
+Radio waves and microwaves do not have any ionizing effect.

 Beneficial effects of nuclear radiation